CamdenTadhg/TBRead/Planning/Project Plan.md

             ## write tests for new code
         ## search in the corner that lets you search for any book you have in the system (that will be standardized across pages)
             ## write tests for new code
-## 18 Transfer database to new service
+## 19 Transfer database to new service
-## 17 fix buttons on challenge list, to show leave or join depending on status and update table based on click.
+## 18 fix buttons on challenge list, to show leave or join depending on status and update table based on click.
-## 16 Documentation
-    ## flesh out documentation section
-        ## create documentation for sending in emails
-        ## create documentation for creating challenges
-    ## figure out how to run tests on render
-        ## python tests
-        ## javascript tests
+## 17 Allow user to add book to any list
-## 15 Implement schedule books functionality
+## 16 Implement schedule books functionality
     ## set post days
     ## set calendar days as work or off based on a set schedule
         ## set work schedule button